-Thomas Kenan (Tom) Miller III is the McPherson Family Distinguished Professor of Engineering Entrepreneurship and Senior Vice Provost for Academic Outreach and Entrepreneurship.
+Thomas Kenan (Tom) Miller III is the McPherson Family Distinguished Professor of Engineering Entrepreneurship and Senior Vice Provost for Entrepreneurship.
 He earned his B.A. degree in Mathematics and Chemistry from UNC-Chapel Hill in 1976.
 He received an M.S. degree in Biomedical Engineering and Mathematics in 1980, and a Ph.D. in 1982, both from UNC-Chapel Hill.
 Since 1982 he has been with the Department of Electrical and Computer Engineering at NC State, where he holds the rank of Professor of Electrical and Computer Engineering and Associate Dean in the College of Engineering.

 Dr. Miller has taught courses in computer architecture, microprocessor systems design, C and C++ software design and technology entrepreneurship.
 He is the author or co-author of more than 50 scholarly publications in areas including technology entrepreneurship, engineering education, distance education technologies, medical instrumentation, computer architecture, neural networks, communications, and signal processing.